How To Prepare For Divorce

 Steps to follow to take care of yourself during divorce:

 - Reach out to loved ones for emotional support during this difficult time.
-If you know someone who has gone through a divorce, ask them for advice and what resources helped them, such as a book or support group.
+Know someone who has gone through a divorce?
+Ask them for advice and what resources helped them, such as a book or support group.
 There are many online communities you can join to speak with others in your situation.

 - You can also meet with a licensed therapist who can provide you with tailored resources.
 By regaining control of your emotions, you can feel calmer and better prepared for divorce negotiations.

 According to Wilkinson & Finkbeiner Family Law Attorneys the average cost of a divorce in the United States is $15,000.
-By getting your finances in order you can save yourself from any unnecessary expenses and be prepared for your life after divorce.
-You can meet with a Certified Financial Planner who is trained in divorce related financial issues such as dividing property, child support and tax solutions.
+By getting your finances in order you can save yourself from any unnecessary expenses.
+You will also be prepared for your life after divorce.
+Meet with a Certified Financial Planner trained in divorce related financial issues (such as dividing property, child support and tax solutions).

 Before starting your divorce ask yourself the following: